MechSimulator

 1 Overview

-The DC Motor Simulator lets you explore the operating characteristics of direct current motors, including back EMF, speed-torque curves, armature current, and motor efficiency.
-You can switch between three motor configurations — shunt, series, and separately excited — and observe how each responds differently to changes in supply voltage, field flux, armature resistance, and mechanical load torque.
+The DC Motor Simulator lets you explore the operating characteristics of direct-current motors — back EMF, speed-torque curves, armature current, copper losses and efficiency.
+Three motor configurations are modelled: shunt (field in parallel with armature), series (field in series), and separately excited (independent field supply).
+Each reacts differently to changes in supply voltage, field flux, armature resistance, and mechanical load.

 2 Getting Started